5 Ways to Trim Your HOA Landscaping Budget

 Save yourself a headache and the cost and go for a more informal, free-form landscape design.
 It will set off your space but at a lower cost risk.

 4. Don’t Ignore the Small Problems That Crop Up

 Like any project that requires regular upkeep, it can be super tempting to skip a few steps to save costs here and there.
-But like most projects, this is never effective in the long-term.
+But like most landscape projects, this is never effective in the long-term.

 Once the winter has cleared, get leaves and debris raked, hard surfaces power washed, and trim shrubs.
 Getting things cleaned out after a season of wind, snow, and ice helps uncover any damages or problems that may have cropped up.

 Where there are small problems, fix them.
 Minor damage can turn into major problems if not repaired quickly.
 Cracks don’t fill themselves back in.
 Plant diseases don’t stop spreading.

 Plus, those seemingly-minor problems can leave you with completely unanticipated, and bad, consequences.
 A slow drainage tile may seem minor, even if it begins to create some pooling water.
 But soon enough the temperatures will warm and that insignificant new pool of water will be a breeding ground for mosquitoes.

 Do everyone a favor and don’t skimp on maintenance.